-RESHOOT was announced and showed at the 30 Jahre Amiga Event in Neuss / Germany on 10th of october, a show and an announcement i missed..
+RESHOOT was announced and showed at the 30 Jahre Amiga Event in Neuss / Germany on 10th of October, a show and an announcement i missed.

 Adam Morton, musician, scener and friend.

 The programmer is the same guy who made the C64 port of Persian Gulf Inferno and whom also was pretty known for his work in Amiga Joker (magazine), Richard Løvenstein.
-I have no idea what he have done on the Amiga in the past, his name is new to me.
+I have no idea what he has done on the Amiga in the past, his name is new to me.

 The game is being programmed in Assembler and will be for all AGA machines, even the CD32.
-No expansions will be required, although the game will be released on CD so i guess that they will make it possible to run with DiskImage tools or whatever.
+No expansions will be required, although the game will be released on CD and i guess that they will make it possible to run with DiskImage tools or whatever.

 The developer promises 60hz gameplay which looks like quite the feat when you see the gfx and videos released so far.

-Animated backgrounds will be looked into as for now it is just static scrolling, animated would certainly be awesome if possible and i hope that this goal is achiveable.
+Animated backgrounds will be looked into as for now it is just static scrolling, animated would certainly be awesome if possible and i hope that this goal is achievable.
 One suggestion from me is that maybe it could be a feature for expanded Amiga’s?.

 Another feature which sounds awesome is how the bullets will “dance” to the beat, pulsating to the bass/song.

-I would have gladly pledged 200 Euro to this project if it had been a Kickstarter, but instead i ended up with a 10 Euro a month pledge.
+I would have gladly pledged 200 Euro to this project if it had been a Kickstarter, but instead, i ended up with a 10 Euro a month pledge.

 You should visit the site, The Pledge Website/Game site.

-My opinion on this project is quite positive as this is the most promising game i have seen in years for the Amiga (Hunison was the last one i think) so i hope people will pledge to it and make the development possible for the developer.
+My opinion on this project is quite positive as this is the most promising game i have seen in years for the Amiga (Hunison was the last one i think) and i hope people will pledge to it and make the development possible for the developer.

 Thanks for your time.